npm/npm/doc/cli/npm-install.md

     npm install sax@">=0.1.0 <0.2.0" bench supervisor

-The `--tag` argument will apply to all of the specified install targets.
-If a tag with the given name exists, the tagged version is preferred over newer versions.

 The `--dry-run` argument will report in the usual way what the install would have done without actually installing anything.